styblope/instana-tracing-go/README.md

 kubectl set image deploy/details-v1 details=localhost/examples-bookinfo-details-go-v1:latest
 ```

-Verify that the drop-in version of the `details` microservice works by opening up the Bookinfo frontpage (add `/productpage` endpoint to the end of the URL or click on the "Normal user" link)
+Verify that the drop-in version of the `details` microservice works by opening up the Bookinfo frontpage in your browser (add `/productpage` endpoint to the end of the URL or click on the "Normal user" link)
 ```
 minikube service productpage
 ```